IRS Notice LT16: What It Means and What to Do

 What to Do If You Receive IRS LT16

 The LT16 notice explains why the agency is contacting you and outlines your options.
-Depending on whether you have unfiled returns or owe a tax bill, you should do the following after receiving this notice:
+If you have unfiled returns, you should file them or explain to the IRS why you don't need to file for those years.
+If you have unpaid taxes, consider the following options:

 You don't have to deal with the IRS on your own.
 A tax resolution specialist can help you determine the best steps to take, and they can guide you through the process.